 Eating a Mediterranean diet has shown to help manage osteoporosis and prevent against bone loss!

-But, What Is Osteoporosis?
+What Is Osteoporosis?

-Furthermore, new research shows sticking to a Mediterranean-style diet rich in fruit, vegetables, nuts, unrefined cereals, olive oil, and fish can reduce hip bone loss within just 12 months!
+So, what is the link between a Mediterranean diet and osteoporosis?
+New research shows sticking to a Mediterranean diet can reduce hip bone loss within just 12 months!

 The Bone-Strengthening Research

-Bone takes a long time to form, so the 12-month trial, although one of the longest to date, was still a relatively short time frame to show an impact.
+"Bone takes a long time to form, so the 12-month trial, although one of the longest to date, was still a relatively short time frame to show an impact.
 But the fact we were able to see a marked difference between the groups even in just this one area is significant."

-While receiving Mediterranean meals straight to your doorsteps might seem like a dream, bistroMD makes it a reality!
+While receiving Mediterranean meals straight to doorsteps might seem like a dream, bistroMD makes it a reality!

 Meals are bountiful in whole grains, veggies, legumes, lean and plant-based proteins, and healthy fat sources.
 All meals are also limited of refined grains and added sugars, and rather artfully flavored with herbs and spices!